u-mad-mary/PAD-lab1/README.md

 ## 3. Choose Technology Stack and Communication Patterns

 -   **API Gateway**: Node.js for API server, Express.js for routing.
--   **Chat Services**: Python for chat logic, Socket.io for real-time communication.
+-   **Chat Services**: Python for chat logic
 -   **User Service**: Python with Flask for user authentication.
--   **Communication Patterns**: REST for external communication, RPC for internal communication.
+-   **Communication Patterns**: REST

 ## 4. Design Data Management:

 -   Each microservice will have its dedicated database for optimal data management.
--   Use caching (e.g., Redis) for frequently accessed data to improve performance.
+-   Use caching for frequently accessed data to improve performance.

-1.  **Chat Services Database (MongoDB)**:
-    -   Store chat-related data, including:
-        -   Chat messages: Message content, timestamp, sender information.
-        -   Chat metadata: Chat participants, chat Id etc.
-    -   MongoDB, being a NoSQL database, is suitable for managing unstructured or semi-structured chat data.

-2.  **User Service Database (PostgreSQL)**:
-    -   Store user-related data, including: Username, hashed password, email.
-    -   PostgreSQL, a relational database, is suitable for structured data like user profiles and credentials.

-3.  **Data Caching (Redis)**:
-    -   Utilize Redis for caching frequently accessed data, improving system performance by reducing the load on the databases.
-    -   Cache the following types of data:
-        -   Recent chat messages.
-        -   User authentication tokens to speed up the login process.

 ### Communication between the components:

 1.  **User Sign-up and Authentication**:
     -   When a user signs up or logs in, the User Service handles user authentication and generates an authentication token.
     -   The User Service also manages user profiles, including user IDs.
 2.  **Creating a Chat**:
     -   When a user creates a new chat group, they specify the chat name and invite other users (participants) to the chat.
     -   The API Gateway receives the chat creation request and forwards it to the appropriate Chat Service.
 3.  **Communication between User Service and Chat Services**:
     -   The User Service maintains a record of users' chat memberships.
 This record includes the user ID and the list of chat IDs they are part of.
     -   Chat Services are responsible for handling chat-related functionality.
     -   When a user is added to a chat or removed from a chat, the API Gateway sends a request to the User Service for user verification and permission.
     -   The User Service verifies the user's authentication token to ensure the user has the necessary permissions to be added or removed from the chat.
     -   Once verified, the User Service informs the appropriate Chat Service about the user's addition or removal from the chat.
 4.  **Chat Services Manage Chat Participants**:
     -   Chat Services keep track of chat participants in their local databases.
     -   When a user is added to a chat, the Chat Service responsible for that chat updates its participant list.
     -   Similarly, when a user is removed from a chat, the Chat Service updates its participant list accordingly.